clustericious/PlugAuth-Plugin-Finger/README.md

 finger clients cannot be configured to connect to a different port, but you can use `iptables` on Linux, or use an equivalent tool on other operating systems to forward port 79 to port 8079.

+# PLUGIN OPTIONS

+## port

+Specify the port.
+This is will default to 79 or 8079 if you do not specify it.

 # CAVEATS